Compare Unlimited Data Mobile Plans in Australia Background

 Five Australian telcos offer some form of ‘unlimited’ data phone plan, including Telstra, Optus, Vodafone, Belong and Felix.
 But what are the catches?

-• Telstra includes a few more perks than the other two, which could justify the higher price, plus it has the largest 5G network (but 5G speeds are capped on its cheapest postpaid plan)
+• Telstra includes a few more perks than the other two, which could justify the higher price, plus it has the largest 5G network.

-• Felix offers unlimited data on its most expensive plan (but with 20Mbps capped speeds), is certified as Climate Active Carbon Neutral, and will plant a tree for every month your plan is active
+• Felix offers unlimited data on its most expensive plan (but with 20Mbps capped speeds), meets the eligibility requirements of the government’s Climate Active Carbon Neutral standard, and will plant a tree for every month your plan is active.

 Which carrier’s phone plan is better is dependent on your needs.
 Do you value flexibility and peace of mind from truly unlimited data, or do you value a host of extra data-free goodies that could see your full-speed data go further?
 The decision is yours.